 and we then found the landmark below.
 It’s a…some sort of wood storage device.

 ….got covered in burrs, clamored up a muddy hill and there it lay: internationally obscure, audacious, sprawling, precise, stately, playful, supremely confident, enduring, elegant, startling, and big.
 It is worth the trip.

 Shift by Richard Serra

 Great afternoon in King City!
 Although the subdivisions are encroaching, and from time to time a developer insists the artwork be destroyed in the name of progress, the Township of King has seen fit to designate Shift as protected under the Ontario Heritage Act, preventing its destruction or alteration.
 All the local people we spoke to seemed to have a soft spot for the artwork.
 My friend (whose idea it was to make the trip) is sure there will be a gift shop and parking for 300 in another decade.
 In the meantime it was time to go home and get the burrs out.

 The purpose of this blog is to write about Art in Toronto.
 What’s going on in art in Toronto right now?
 I intend to start this project by taking a walk every Saturday, visiting some galleries, taking a few pictures and recording my impressions and thoughts here.
 I am not sure where this project will take me.
 Galleries might be just the beginning.
 I admit I don’t know where the art scene is at this time.
-One thing I definitely want to do is to get some dialogue going and invite others to write about art in Toronto.
+I hope to find out.

 On Saturday, September 6th, I walked down Ossington Street.
 It felt like the last breath of a short, cool summer.
 The street was lively and colorful.